Problems finding your VIN?

 Last but likely not least you can check your paperwork.
 The vehicle’s registration and insurance card should show the VIN, making it very easy to locate your VIN when you are in need of it.

 Since a breakdown tends to happen sporadically, trying to cover repairs and labor costs can be a very stressful situation.
-An extended car warranty is actually a vehicle service contract that can help to alleviate that stress.
+An extended car warranty or vehicle service contract can help to alleviate that stress.
 Car ownership comes with certain costs like maintenance and windshield repairs.
 One of the more costly aspects of car ownership is the mechanical repairs needed in the event of a mechanical breakdown.